borteo/neat-starter/src/posts/happyness.md

 I spent a whopping 26 years of my life in Italy, living in a small village between Padua and Venice.
-It was all pretty average, the typical routine &mdash; going out with my girlfriend, playing football with my friends, practicing ju-jistu and boxe, and eating pizza at the same places.
+It was all pretty average, the typical routine &mdash; going out with my girlfriend, playing football with my friends, practicing boxing, and eating pizza at the same places.

 No complaints. _I felt so damn lucky!_